Foreign bodies in the airways

 5. How long does recovery take after foreign body removal?

-In uncomplicated cases, animals recover within a few days.
+In uncomplicated cases, the animals recover within a few days.
 In chronic cases with secondary infections, recovery can take several weeks.

 6. Are certain dog or cat breeds particularly at risk?